brianthomas/heroku-buildpack-nltk/Readme.md

 for Python apps that use any combination of Gensim, NLTK, NumPy and/or SciPy, powered by [pip](http://www.pip-installer.org/) and compiled for Python 3.

-Please open a GitHub for any problems encountered or feature requests.
+Please open a GitHub issue for any problems encountered or feature requests.

 Details
 -------